-My name is Anja Seehrich-Caldwell.
+My name is Anja Caldwell.
 I grew up in Germany, where I got introduced to the wonderful world of handwork in elementary school.

-My maternal grandfather was gentlemen's tailor and owned a clothing store in Northern Germany, my paternal grandmother was a master seamstress, my sister is a textile engineer.
+My maternal grandfather was a gentlemen's tailor and owned a clothing store in Northern Germany, my paternal grandmother was a master seamstress, my sister is a textile engineer.

-After a career as an architect with a focus on sustainability and green (school) building, I opened my first studio in Potomac in 2016.
-It was a 50th birthday present to myself, and a bit of a reward for sticking it out as a working mom in a technical and still very male domain for so long.
+After a professional career as an architect, with a focus on sustainability and green (school) building, I opened my first studio in Potomac in 2016.
+It was a 50th birthday present to myself, and my "doily" reward for sticking it out as a working mom in a technical and still very male domain for so long.

-Today, after so many years of making and designing, I dare call myself a fiber artist with lots of passion and patience for teaching.
+Today, after so many years of making and designing, I dare call myself a fiber artist, with lots of passion and patience for teaching beginners.

 In my studio we mix hygge and friendship with the traditional handwork techniques of knitting, crocheting, embroidery, sewing, felting, weaving ... - and much more.